 Tips for the Best Italian Risotto Balls

+Add a dipping sauce.
 I love serving risotto balls with a fun sauce to dip it in.
-My favourite is this Instant Pot Pasta Sauce, but you could mix it up with your favourite Pesto or Garlic Dipping Sauce.
+My favorite is this Instant Pot Pasta Sauce, but you could mix it up with your favorite pesto.

 Italian Rice Balls Recipe